IIT Patna: Undergraduate programs

-Admission to these programs for 582 seats is through the Joint Entrance Examination (JEE)-Advanced, taken by students seeking admission into the IITs after completing 10+2 years of schooling.
+Admission to these programs for 638 seats is through the Joint Entrance Examination (JEE)-Advanced, taken by students seeking admission into the IITs after completing 10+2 years of schooling.
 The Curriculum consists of eight semesters spread over four academic years.
 A student takes five to six theory courses in addition to laboratory courses in each semester.
 A student's performance is evaluated based on a credit system.
 Credits are allotted to each course depending on the number of lecture/tutorial/laboratory hours per week.

+Admission in the institution is taken by competitive exams like Joint Entrance Examination (JEE), JAM.